Picovoice/porcupine/README.md

 ### Android Demos

-Using [Android Studio](https://developer.android.com/studio/index.html), open [demo/android/Activity](/demo/android/Activity) as an Android project and then run the application.
+Using [Android Studio](https://developer.android.com/studio/index.html), open [demo/android/Activity](/demo/android/Activity) as an Android project, copy your AccessKey into `MainActivity.java` and then run the application.

 To learn about how to use Porcupine in long running services go to [demo/android/Service](/demo/android/Service).